wujekbizon/nextjs-blog/data/want-to-become-a-programmer-part3.md

 Let's go quickly thru our list of dependencies we just installed.

 1. We need Axois because we'll be fetching some data from [unpkg.com](https://unpkg.com).
 For those that unfamiliar, unpkg is a fast, global content delivery network for everything on npm.
-Use it to quickly and easily load any file from any package using a URL like: _unpkg.com/:package@:version/:file_
+Use it to quickly and easily load any file from any package using a URL.

 2. Esbuild is a next-generation JavaScript bundler aimed at improving build tool performance and ease of use.
 And some of its main features are: Extreme speed without needing a cache.
 ES6 and CommonJS modules.

    ![esbuild](esbuild.png)

-3. In order to avoid big numbers of request to unpkg.com we will use localforage to cache [Local Forage Official Docs](https://localforage.github.io/localForage/).
+3. In order to avoid big numbers of request to unpkg.com we will use localforage to filecache [Local Forage Official Docs](https://localforage.github.io/localForage/).

 Now after cleaning a bit our starting template , let's think how we will structure this project.